-\paragraph{Transferability} It is non-trivial to transfer GNN architectures across different datasets and tasks due to the complexity and diversity of graph tasks. \cite{you2020graph} propose to adopt a fixed set of GNNs as anchors and rank the performance of these GNNs on different tasks and datasets.
+It is non-trivial to transfer GNN architectures across different datasets and tasks due to the complexity and diversity of graph tasks. \cite{you2020graph} adopt a fixed set of GNNs as anchors on different tasks and datasets.
 Then, the rank correlation serves as a metric to measure the similarities between different datasets and tasks.
-The best-performing GNNs of the most similar tasks are transferred to solve the target tasks.
+The best-performing GNNs of the most similar tasks are transferred to solve the target task.